ekalinin/sitemap.js/README.md

 npx sitemap < listofurls.txt # `npx sitemap -h` for more examples and a list of options.
 ```

-For programmatic oen time generation of a sitemap try:
+For programmatic one time generation of a sitemap try:

 ```js
   const { SitemapStream, streamToPromise } = require( 'sitemap' )